Zelensky set for Frankfurt book fair as Ukraine stars

 His wife, Olena Zelenska, is also due to speak at a side event.

-The fair "has maintained close ties to the Ukrainian book industry for many years", said the event's director, Juergen Boos.

-"We therefore want to offer direct support to our Ukrainian colleagues now as they withstand the Russian attack."
+The fair's director Juergen Boos said the event aimed to "offer direct support to our Ukrainian colleagues now as they withstand the Russian attack".

+"We are completely flabbergasted by a war in Europe which threatens the peaceful order following the fall of the Iron Curtain," he said.

+The Ukrainian publishing industry has a big stand at the fair, which Boos said was "an act of resistance at the attempt to annihilate the culture of this country".

-The 2022 edition marks a return to near normal after what Boos called "two difficult years" because of the coronavirus pandemic.
+The 2022 edition marks a return to near normal for the fair after pandemic-induced disruptions.

+"The Frankfurt book fair, after two years of pandemic, is back in full force," said the director.

+"The big VIPs, from politics and literary life, are here in person."

 The 2020 fair was almost fully digital, while last year's was muted with many authors joining only via video link.

-This year's event has no restrictions, although the number of countries represented -- over 80 -- is still below the level at the last pre-pandemic fair in 2019.
+This year's event has no restrictions, although the number of countries represented is still below the level at the last pre-pandemic fair in 2019.

 One of the most high-profile Ukrainian attendees will be Zhadan, a writer, translator and musician, and a key figure in the country's literary scene.

-The author, who has put his writing career on pause as he focuses on humanitarian aid and supporting the Ukrainian army, will read his poems at the fair and be interviewed.
+The author -- who has paused his writing career to focus on humanitarian aid and supporting the Ukrainian army -- will read his poems and be interviewed.

-While several other prominent events have been planned around Ukrainian writers and publishers, the fair will also offer a platform to Russian dissidents and opponents of Putin.
+While other prominent events have been planned around Ukrainian writers and publishers, the fair will also offer a platform to Russian dissidents.

 Leonid Volkov, a leading ally of jailed Kremlin critic Alexei Navalny, and Irina Scherbakova, an activist from prominent rights group Memorial, will discuss the state of Russia's opposition.